Nonlinear receding-horizon differential game for drone racing along a three-dimensional path: Problem Formulation

-We assume that the external forces acting on the drone consist only of gravity in the $e^{i}_3$ direction and rotor thrusts in the $e^{b}_{3}$ direction, and each rotor generates a reaction torque that is proportional to its thrust.
-Then, the Newton-Euler equations describing translational motion in the inertial frame and rotational motion in the body frame for the drone are expressed as follows.
+We assume that the external forces acting on the drone consist only of gravity in the $-\bm{e}^{i}_3$ direction and rotor thrusts in the $\bm{e}^{b}_{3}$ direction, and each rotor generates a reaction torque that is proportional to its thrust.
+In this study, we focus on the path following and competitive interactions of drones based on nonlinear dynamics, neglecting modeling errors and disturbances.
+Subsequently, the Newton-Euler equations describing the translational motion in the inertial frame and the rotational motion in the body frame of the drone are expressed as follows.